neurogenomics/document_and_share/README.md

 ## Conda

-- I've created yaml file that can be used to construct a conda env (named "`pyre`") with R, Python, and Jupyter, and all the necessary supporting packages.
+- [Here you can find a yaml file](https://github.com/neurogenomics/document_and_share/blob/main/templates/env.yml) that can be used to construct a conda env (named "`pyre`") that includes R, Python, and Jupyter, and all the necessary supporting packages.

 1. ### Create conda env